Maintenance Notice: Various applications including SOSDirect and SOSUpload will be unavailable Saturday, February 22, from 7:00 a.m. until 2:00 p.m.

 + May I make a certified copy of a birth certificate or a marriage license?

 A notary may, however, make a certified copy of a non-recordable document.
-A non-recordable document is one that cannot be recorded with any type of governmental entity.
-For instance, a letter is not recorded with anyone, but there are times the sender of the letter would like to maintain a certified copy of that letter for his or her file.
+A non-recordable document is one that cannot be recorded with a governmental entity.

-+ May I take an acknowledgement over the telephone?
++ May I perform a notarization over the telephone?

 No. The person for whom a notarization is performed must personally appear before the notary public at the time the notarization is performed.